Change.org

-Change.org is a worldwide petition website with over 400 million users, run by an American nonprofit company of the same name.
-Designed to raise awareness within communities to influence government "decision-makers", individuals and organizations use the website to advance their causes and mobilize supporters.
-Businesses also use the platform to engage with their constituents and consumers.
-Popular topics of petitions created on the website include general justice, economic justice, criminal justice, human rights, education, environmental protection, animal rights, health, and sustainable food.
+Change.org is a website which allows users to create and sign petitions in an attempt to advance various social causes by raising awareness and influencing decision-makers.
+The site is a US-based for-profit company and claims to have 565 million users as of October 2025.
+Petitions often focus on causes such as general justice, economic justice, criminal justice, human rights, education, environmental protection, animal rights, cyber bullying, health, religious freedom, and sustainable food.

+The site also provides support and coaching for organizations and paid members to help further advance their causes.

 History

 Change.org was launched in 2007 by current chief executive Ben Rattray, with the support of founding chief technology officer Mark Dimas, Darren Haas, and Adam Cheyer.

-In 2011, Change.org claimed it was the subject of a distributed denial of service attack by "Chinese hackers".
+In 2011, Change.org claimed it was the subject of a distributed denial of service attack by "Chinese hackers."
 The alleged attack was related to its petition to the Chinese government to release artist Ai Weiwei.

 In 2011, there was a proposal to merge the Spanish-speaking counterpart website Actuable into Change.org; the merger occurred in 2012 when the voluntary union of Actuable users into the Change.org platform was approved.

 By February 2012, the site had 100 employees with offices on four continents.

-In 2012, Arizona State University decided to block access to Change.org in response to a petition created by student Eric Haywood protesting "rising tuition costs at the school".
-University officials claimed that "Change.org is a spam site" and that the blocking was conducted "to protect the use of our limited and valuable network resources for legitimate academic, research, and administrative uses".
+In 2012, Arizona State University decided to block access to Change.org in response to a petition created by student Eric Haywood protesting against "rising tuition costs at the school."
+University officials claimed that "Change.org is a spam site" and that the blocking was conducted "to protect the use of our limited and valuable network resources for legitimate academic, research, and administrative uses."
+The block was lifted the following day.

-It was reported on April 5, 2012, that Change.org hit 10 million members and was the fastest-growing social action platform on the web.
+It was reported on April 5, 2012 that Change.org hit 10 million members and was the fastest-growing social action platform on the web.
 At that time, they were receiving 500 new petitions per day.
 On May 13, 2012, The Guardian, BBC News, and other sources reported that Change.org would launch a UK-specific platform for petitions, placing Change.org in competition with 38 Degrees, a British not-for-profit political-activism organization.

 In May 2013, the company announced a $15 million round of investment led by Omidyar Network and said it had 170 staff members in 18 countries.

 An August 2013 Fast Company article reported that Change.org would roll out features for petition recipients allowing them to respond to the petition publicly and create a decision-maker page where they could see all petitions against them in one place.

 On June 30, 2021, workers for Change.org announced that a majority of staff in the US and Canada had signed union authorization cards in favor of being represented for collective bargaining by CODE-CWA and that Change.org had voluntarily recognized CODE-CWA as the representative of the workers.